digital-asset/daml/docs/source/triggers/index.rst

 `our issue tracker <https://github.com/digital-asset/daml/issues/new?milestone=HTTP+JSON+API+Maintenance>`_ or `on Slack <https://damldriven.slack.com/>`_.

-In addition to the actual DAML logic which is uploaded to the Ledger and the UI, DAML applications often need to automate certain interactions with the ledger.
-This is commonly done in the form of a ledger client that listens to the transaction stream of the ledger and when certain conditions are met, e.g., when a template of a given type has been created, the client sends commands to the ledger, e.g., it creates a template of another type.
+In addition to the actual DAML logic, which is uploaded to the Ledger, and the UI, DAML applications often need to automate certain interactions with the ledger.
+This is commonly done in the form of a ledger client that listens to the transaction stream of the ledger and sends commands to the ledger when certain conditions are met.
+For instance, the client might react to the creation of contract instances of a certain template type by creating contracts of another template.

 It is possible to write these clients in a language of your choice, e.g., JavaScript, using the HTTP JSON API.
 However, that introduces an